wshirey/js-lib-travis-ci/README.md

 * `npm run release`, this will look at your commit history, and use [standard-version](https://github.com/conventional-changelog/standard-version)
   to: bump the version #, create a tag, and update your CHANGELOG.
+* If you want to name the pre-release, you specify the name via --prerelease <name>.
+For example, suppose your pre-release should contain the alpha prefix:
+`npm run release -- --prerelease alpha`
 * `git push --follow-tags origin master`, this will push the tag up to GitHub and kick off a build on Travis CI which will publish your module once it succeeds.